Coto-Studio/hugo-innocent-dreams/content/_index.md

 displayTitle: "About The Book"
 displayDescription: "Growing up, my parents couldn't tell me why I had been given up for adoption.
 All they knew was that I spent a year in an orphanage in Honduras.
 At night, I would sit on the edge of my bed, stare into the black, and wonder, where are the people who look like me?"
 image: "https://static.nelsonroberto.com/innocent-dreams/chapter-01-img-1.jpeg"
+imageTitle: "Nelson and Derek on vcation in Florida, 1997."
 draft: fasle
 book-images:
   - "https://static.nelsonroberto.com/innocent-dreams/chapter-02-img-1.jpg"